Nyholm/workshop-state-machines/README.md

 bin/console doctrine:schema:update --force
 ```

 Make sure your database DSN is correct in `.env`.
+(Override them if you like by creating `.env.local`)

 ### Notes

-**Start with Exercise 1 now.
-This "Notes" section is just an FYI.**
+**This "Notes" section is just an FYI.
+Start with Exercise 1 now.**

 If you update the workflow configuration, you will need to regenerate the
 SVG by running the following command: